Moving to Greater Houston, Texas: Your Complete 2026 Relocation Guide

 Job Growth

-Why People Move to Houston
+Why People Are Moving to Houston in 2026

 Houston's growth story is driven by a rare convergence of factors: an enormous and diversified economy, no state income tax, a low cost of living relative to its size, and a genuinely international character that most American cities cannot match.
 The metro added roughly 130,000 net new residents between 2022 and 2023 according to U.S. Census estimates, placing it among the top three fastest-growing metros in the nation.